-The nature of global conflict is changing.
-Until the apocalyptic end of World War II, we had seen a ‘textbook’ approach to war, with ever increasing competition in the dimensions of firepower, manpower and speed contributing to the success of any given belligerent.
+The nature of the global conflict is changing.
+Until the apocalyptic end of World War II, we had seen a ‘textbook’ approach to war, with ever-increasing competition in the dimensions of firepower, manpower and speed contributing to the success of any given belligerent.

 Another characteristic of this form of war is the blurring of begging, and no-apparent-end meaning perpetual conflicts with waxing and waning levels of ferocity (such as the conflict between Israel and Palestine).

 Why Do Some Wars Become Never-Ending?